 The Heliophysics team is designing a ground radio prototype and data analysis pipeline to detect radio bursts from extreme space weather in collaboration with NASA’s SunRISE mission, which will send up a space-based array composed of 6 small satellites to Earth orbit to image the lowest frequency radio bursts for the first time.

 The Ann Arbor Hands on Museum is working to improve the educational experience for the many young school groups that patronize the museum.
-Students will design and deploy a beacon system that tracks individual museum guest’s participation in learning activities during their visit to support this goal.
+Students will update the design for a new platform and redeploy a beacon system that tracks individual museum guest’s participation in learning activities during their visit to support this goal.

 Amway uses a number of techniques to measure the effectiveness of their skin care products, one is comparing facial images before and after the use of their products.
 Students on the Amway team solve a challging CV problem to connect /combine multiple images of a single face and deliver it in a tool using Amway’s existing Amazon Web Services (AWS) platform.